Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Extensions: ~~.7z .7Z~~ .gdi .GDI .cdi .CDI .cue .CUE \
 Bios: dc_boot.bin, dc_flash.bin (*need to be placed in a folder named dc within the bios folder*) \
 Note:
+-  Thanks to bignella for testing and compiling a list of the performance of various Dreamcast games using the retrorun32/flycast32 rumble core.
+See [here](https://docs.google.com/spreadsheets/d/1Hr73Tx2uQS7L00rfh68lusGENYZDybkM3OitHLMQUPw/edit#gid=1744200840).
 -  These cores are currently not working with .7z extension.
 No ETA on when this will be addressed at this time.
 -  Saves are loaded from /roms/bios/dc/ as vmu_save_A1.bin files (A1, A2, B1, B2 etc) for retrorun and retrorun32.
   -  In Retroarch, per-game saves can be enabled and loaded from /roms/dreamcast as <game name>.A1.bin files (A1, A2 etc).